 How does math anxiety affect academic performance?

-Unsurprisingly, someone with math anxiety has increased trouble completing math tests, homework, and getting through math class.
-But unlike someone who simply doesn’t enjoy math (myself included), math anxiety can induce debilitating effects and physical symptoms.
+Unlike someone who simply doesn’t enjoy math (myself included), math anxiety can induce debilitating effects and even physical symptoms.

 - Avoiding math-related situations